frankaemika/docs/source/franka_matlab/index.rst

 .. todolist::

-Franka Matlab Toolbox contains the following main components for interfacing the Franka Emika Robot through Matlab & Simulink:
+Franka Matlab Toolbox contains a set of libraries and tools for exposing the Franka Robot to the Mathworks ecosystem with the:

 * ``Simulink Franka Library``, a set of simulink blocks interfacing the Franka Emika Robot through automatic C++ code gen with Simulink Coder, for rapid-prototyping of robot control algorithms.